TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 ## Apollo client

+Before starting this project, you will need to update the `.env.example` file(s) with your own settings and save it as `.env`

 IMPORTANT: This tutorial assumes that you will have your back-end GraphQL Apollo server up and running as described in `back-end/javascript/apollo-server/apollo-tutorial/README.md`:

 ```sh